A Traditional Celtic Wedding at the Fort William Railway Social Club

 Rain Showers, Portraits, and Letting the Day Be What It Was

-Fort William weather did its thing.
+Fort William wedding weather did its thing.
 Heavy showers came and went, but nothing about the day felt interrupted by it.
-We worked around the rain, took portraits when the timing felt right, and let the rest unfold as it needed to.
+We worked around the rain, took portraits when the timing felt right.
 Carol and John stayed completely present, unfazed by what they couldn’t control.
 There’s something really special about couples who don’t try to force the day into a version they imagined, but instead experience it as it actually is.

-Carol and John’s wedding was a reminder that the most meaningful days aren’t built around excess or expectation.
+Carol and John’s Fort William wedding was a reminder that the most meaningful days aren’t built around excess or expectation.
 They’re built around intention.
 They chose a place that mattered.
 Included traditions that reflected who they are.
 Surrounded themselves with people they love.
-And trusted the day to happen exactly as it should.
 And because of that, it felt completely right.

 CAROL, JOHN AND ALL YOUR FAMILY AND FRIENDS THANKS FOR SHARING YOUR DAY AND TRUSTING ME TO CAPTURE THESE MOMENTS.